Find out more about our leadership and the industries we’ve served.

 Content strategy defined2015 – 2019

-Kevin Nichols publishes Enterprise Content Strategy: A Project Guide, edited by Tim Truxell (Hi!).
+Kevin Nichols publishes Enterprise Content Strategy: A Project Guide, which I helped edit and review.

 I continue to build content strategy practices, first at SapientNitro (and it’s successors) and the at Rightpoint.